-Deliciously fragrant and rich in honeybee nectar, the numerous little lemon yellow mahonia flowers extend into long bunches for weeks on end, from December to April.
-Small blue-black berries form after this blooming.
+Deliciously fragrant and rich in honeybee nectar, the numerous little lemon yellow Mahonia flowers extend into long bunches for weeks on end, from the middle of winter to the beginning of Spring.
+Small, edible blue-black mahonia berries form after this blooming.

 The key to growing mahonia

 Mahonia loves temperate climate with mild winters, high moisture during the summer and soil abundantly amended with humus.
 It fears brisk cold spells and excessive changes in temperature, violent winds and dry soil in summer.

 Although it tolerates a wide range of soil types, it favors rather sandy soil that is either neutral or slightly acidic, and amended with a lot of humus before planting.
 Adding organic soil conditioner made from manure and seaweed is highly recommended.
 In very chalky soil, you’ll have to add blond peat or heath soil to make the soil more acidic.

 - Mahonia are always sold with their root clump in containers, which guarantees that they’ll settle in for sure.

 - Planting distance: on average 5 feet (1.5 meters).

 Its growth is quite slow, more or less 8 inches (20 cm) a year.
 Adult shrubs grow 6 to 10 feet (2 to 3 meters) tall, but some exceptional specimens tower at over 16 feet (5 meters).